 If we find ourselves in this cycle, we are really no use to anyone.
 Find some healthy substitutes – apple and almond butter, natural greek yoghurt with berries and a drizzle of honey or a green smoothie with avocado – click HERE for a delicious recipe.

 Of course, in order to implement any of these 5 things into our self-care regime, we have to make space – when we are caring and supporting others, we can often use this as an excuse to have no time for ourselves, often feeling guilty if we stop focusing on them for just a minute.
-But if we are going to be at our best to care for others, we must adopt the oxygen mask strategy and put on our own masks first, before helping others with theirs.
+But if we are going to be at our best to care for others, while in this sandwich generation, we must adopt the oxygen mask strategy and put on our own masks first, before helping others with theirs.

 Have a think about what you need so that you can be the best you can be to help your loved ones and plan some space in your diary – it may only be 2 minutes, it might be 2 hours – planning is key here if you fail to plan, you are planning to fail, so get the diary out now and block out some self-care space, so that you can be your best self to help others – you have my permission.